memfault/interrupt/_drafts/best-of-binutils.md

 $ arm-none-eabi-objcopy firmware.elf firmware.bin -O binary
 ```

-> NOTE: For an example of leveraging using objcopy to build a bootloader for an embedded device,
+> NOTE: For an example of leveraging objcopy to build a bootloader for an embedded device,
 > check out [this post]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}#putting-it-all-together).

-#### Converting binaries into an object file
+#### Converting Binaries into an Object (.o) File

-Sometimes for embedded development you may want to include binary artifacts into a firmware as a
+For embedded development you may want to include binary artifacts into a firmware as a
 byte array.
-Sometimes, a firmware will include binaries that need to be loaded onto peripherals,
+For example, sometimes a firmware will include binaries that need to be loaded onto peripherals,
 such as a GPS or accelerometer firmware image.
 One neat thing you can do with objcopy is convert
 any binary blob into an object file that can then be linked in your image.